 When should I return to the gym after a knee gel injection?

-We suggest you rest entirely from the gym for two days.
-After two days, you can resume upper body and abdominal exercises.
-You can continue lower leg weight training after a week, although at 50% of your pre-injection load.
-After 14 days, you can resume full lower body weights.
+We recommend that you refrain from the gym for two days.
+After two days, you may resume upper-body and abdominal exercises.
+You may resume lower-leg weight training after 1 week, at 50% of your pre-injection load.
+After 14 days, you may resume full lower-body weights.

 When can I drive after knee gel injections?

-We suggest you avoid driving immediately after a knee gel injection.
-However, you can drive the following day unless you develop a flare restricting your ability to bend and straighten your knee.
+We recommend avoiding driving immediately after a knee gel injection.
+However, you may drive the following day unless you develop a flare that restricts your ability to bend and straighten your knee.

 Can I walk after a knee gel injection?

-Generally, we suggest you rest your knee for a few days after a gel injection.
-After a week, if you don’t experience a flare, you can recommence regular walking for fitness.
+In general, we recommend resting your knee for a few days after a gel injection.
+After a week, if you don’t experience a flare-up, you can recommence regular walking for fitness.

 Should I have a knee gel injection with ultrasound guidance?